jeremy-duke-nus/python-workshop/_episodes/09-working-with-lists.md

   - What are some common data types used to store collections of items?
   - How can we manipulate the data in these collections?
 objectives:
-  - Understand the differences between a list and a tuple.
+  - Understand the differences between a list.
   - Be able to create, update and subset a list.
 keypoints:
-  - While both lists and tuples are used to store collections, they differ in mutability.
   - We can use slicing to subset values within a collection.
   - Unpacking allows us to assign multiple elements to multiple variables simultaneously.
 ---